Sofiia Nesterova: 2018–2019 season

 Nesterova/Darenskyi competed at two ISU Junior Grand Prix events in September, placing fifth in Linz, Austria, and eighth in Ostrava, Czech Republic.
 In December, they won their second senior national title.
 Ranked eighth in both segments, they finished eighth at the 2019 World Junior Championships in March in Zagreb, Croatia.

 2019–2020 season

 Nestrova/Darenski placed twelfth and tenth at their two JGP events.
 They were fifth at the Volvo Open Cup in November.
 In December, they were nineteenth at the 2019 CS Golden Spin of Zagreb.
-They placed third at Nationals.
+They placed third at nationals.
 They were chosen to compete at the 2020 Youth Olympic Games.
-Their Junior Pairs result became disqualified, though they were part of the bronze-medalling winning team in the Team Event.
-They were disqualified at the 2020 European Championships.
+They were part of the bronze-medalling winning team in the Team Event.
+They were disqualified at the 2020 European Championships due to Nesterova testing positive for a banned substance.

 On March 20, it was announced that Nestrova and Darenski were splitting up, as Nestrova had retired.